 In addition to the GS Core, all GS students must fulfill the requirements for a major to qualify for a bachelor's degree from Columbia.
 The purpose of a major is to provide students with an opportunity to delve deeply into the study of a particular subject, developing expertise and critical thinking through sustained and advanced work.
-Students must have completed at least 45 credits toward the degree, of which at least 12 letter-graded credits should have been completed at GS, prior to declaring a major.
+Students must have completed at least 45 points toward the degree, of which at least 12 letter-graded points should have been completed at GS, prior to declaring a major.
 Majors are noted on the Columbia transcript.

 Students should consider various options and become familiar with the requirements for a particular major before filing a major declaration.
 In most cases, students should have done some previous coursework in the discipline before declaring the major.
 Faculty members are often excellent resources for discussing possible majors.
 Many departments sponsor open houses for potential majors during the academic year.

 For information about specific majors and their requirements, see Major Fields of Study.
 From there students may link to department websites to obtain more information.
 It is recommended that students also attend a department open house to find out more about the major from faculty and other students in that major.
 These are usually held in the spring term and are publicized through the GS listserv.
 Many departments also have informational handouts for potential majors in their departmental offices.
 Certain majors require an application process and approval by the department while others do not.

 Students eligible to declare a major may do so online in either October or March.

 Students are expected to meet the requirements for the major that are in place at the time they declare their majors.
 Students who do not complete the major requirements within five years of their major declarations may be expected to comply with any new requirements that have been subsequently established.